Video By The Numbers: Oscars

 By The Numbers: Oscars

-A look at the numbers behind the nominations for the 96th Academy Awards ceremony.
+A look at the numbers behind the costs to produce the 96th Academy Awards ceremony.

 Examined